 17. Break convention with your email campaigns

-When it comes to email marketing, it can be hard to stand out from the crowd.
+When it comes to thinking up creative email marketing ideas, it can be hard to stand out from the crowd.
 Most online shoppers are used to promotional emails, which could partly explain why email conversion rates have dropped over 3% since 2018.
 The more e-commerce brands rely on newsletter templates and generic copy, the less effective the funnel becomes.
 But you can use this to your advantage by creating bold email campaigns.